manpan/cyber-risk-lab/content/authors/mavropoulos/_index.md

 ---
 # Display name
-title: George Rontidis
+title: Orestis Mavropoulos

 # Username (this should match the folder name)
 authors:
-- rontidis
+- mavropoulos

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD student (Air Defence Officer, Hellenic Air Force)
+role: PhD student (Head of Engineering, Cyberlens)

 # Organizations/Affiliations
 organizations:
-- name:  # Stanford University
+- name: University of Brighton # Stanford University
   url: ""

 # Short bio (displayed in user profile at end of posts)